genepi/cloudgene-examples/README.md

 ### Docker

-You need [Docker](https://www.docker.com/) installed on your computer to run this example:
+You need [Docker](https://www.docker.com/) installed on your computer to run this example.
+This workflow starts a Docker container containg vcf-tools and calculates the allele frequency of the provided VCF file:

 ```bash
 ./cloudgene run vcf-tools.yaml --vcf vcf-file.vcf.gz